shopsys/shopsys/docs/functional/cart.md

 # Cart
 This article describes functional behavior of a cart.
-Article shortly summarizes its discount codes, behavior of cart content when user logs in and others.
+Article shortly summarizes its promo codes, behavior of cart content when user logs in and others.

 ## Add to cart
 - a user can add the product to cart from the product detail or from the product listing (except for the product with variants as described in [another article](./behavior-of-product-variants.md))